I learned how to beat travel stress on a first trip the hard way.

 Later that afternoon, I was bouncing along on an old “chicken” bus with terrible suspension.
 I held my giant, overpacked backpack in my lap because I was afraid to put it in the hold with the other luggage—in Thailand, of all places.
 That’s how bad of a traveler I was.

 I got off the bus in Kanchanaburi as I did in Bangkok, with no plan.
 Fortunately, a friendly English couple at the bus station saw that I was lost and came to my rescue.
 They directed me to the Jolly Frog, a cheap guesthouse with a beautiful garden on the banks of the river.

 Another early travel lesson learned: Listen to other travelers.
 I overpaid for a songthaew taxi truck to the Jolly Frog, and there in a peaceful setting, I “found my legs.”

-Other travelers taught me how to negotiate in Thai, my jetlag and shyness went away, and my confidence soared.
-I spent a week there cycling around town, trying new food, and learning more Thai culture each day.
+Other travelers taught me some basics in Thai including my numbers and how to negotiate.
+My jet lag and shyness went away, and my confidence soared.
+I spent a week there cycling around town, trying new food, and learning more about Thai culture each day.

 When I left Kanchanaburi, my self-efficacy was where it should have been.
 Instead of feeling like a victim, I felt in control of my outcomes.
 The rest of my trip developed into one of the best memories of my life.
 It was a formative time and set me on a completely new path that I’m still walking today.